MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-set-up.md

     - Ensure the `node` executable is in your `PATH`
     - Verify installation: In a command shell, run `node --version` to check that the version is 3.7 or later
 - A Node.js app or a browser-based web app, such as a React or Vue.js app.
-- For browser-based web apps, set up an application registration with the necessary permissions for authentication:
+- For browser-based web apps, to authenticate you need to set up an application registration with the necessary permissions:

     1. [Create a Microsoft Entra application registration](../../../provision-azure-ad-app.md#create-microsoft-entra-application-registration).
     2. In the **Authentication** tab, select **+ Add a platform**.
 Then, select **Single-page application**.